 Chemistry is also an excellent opportunity to work on the college-wide competencies listed on the page titled Academic Assessment at Rivier.
 The nature of chemistry requires you to apply an understanding of course content to solve a variety of problems.
 In the process you will need to think critically and synthesize concepts.
 You will also need to make judgments about the appropriateness of the solutions you put forward.

 This class will not be strictly lecture, but will include examples of problem solving strategies and may also involve student participation.
 The more you participate, the more meaningful the material will be.
 Feel free to ask questions during the "lecture" period or at any other time.
 It is a general rule in chemistry that if one person doesn't understand, there are at least three or four others who also don't understand.

 The specific topics to be covered this semester are given in the accompanying course schedule and are explained in detail in your textbook.
 The schedule also specifies exam dates.
 There will be four exams given during the semester and an optional exam given on the last day of classes.
 The optional exam will cover ideal gases, which will get minimal coverage in class, but it can replace one of the semester exams when calculating your exam average.
 A comprehensive final exam will also be given.

-Homework problems are shown on a separate sheet.
+Homework problems, as discussed below, are on the class website.
 Homework from the website will not be collected, but a quiz will be given at the beginning of the laboratory period covering the homework up to that point.
 One quiz will be dropped when calculating the quiz average.
 The quiz average will contribute to the lecture grade.